Help and support for exporting

 The Trader Support Service can help your business adapt to the changes.
 The service is free to use and:

-- offers comprehensive education, training and advice about the changes to the way your goods move under the Northern Ireland Protocol
+- offers comprehensive education, training and advice about the changes to the way your goods move under the Windsor Framework

 - can complete customs and safety and security declarations on your behalf where these are required for movements between Great Britain and Northern Ireland so you do not have to access HMRC systems directly